Streaming Fundamentals, Apache Kafka, Data Architecture

 Skill requirements differ from batch processing.
 Stream processing requires understanding event time vs processing time, windowing, watermarks, and stateful computations.
 Invest in training or hire engineers with streaming experience.

 Use case selection matters for initial success.
 Start with a clear, valuable use case rather than trying to stream everything.
-Look for scenarios where low latency provides tangible business value—fraud detection, real-time personalization, or operational monitoring are good candidates.
+Look for scenarios where low latency provides tangible business value, fraud detection, real-time personalization, or operational monitoring are good candidates.

 Governance setup should not be an afterthought.
 Establish naming conventions, access control policies, schema management, and monitoring before your streaming infrastructure scales.
 Setting up governance early prevents the chaos that emerges when hundreds of teams are producing and consuming streams without coordination.

 Schema management is essential for maintaining compatibility as systems evolve.
 Use schema registries to enforce contracts between producers and consumers, enable schema evolution without breaking consumers, and document what data flows through your systems.
+For schema format comparisons, see Avro vs Protobuf vs JSON Schema.

 Summary